benderlidze/bbw/_exchanges/coinbase.md

 con2: May track how its users spend bitcoin
 con3:
 summary: Coinbase, available to users in over 30 countries as of 2017, is the world's largest Bitcoin broker.
 Customers can buy bitcoin with a connected bank account, SEPA transfer, Interac Online, and many more payment methods.
-summarylong: Coinbase is the world's largest Bitcoin broker, available in the United States, Canada, Singapore, and most of Europe.
-Customers can buy bitcoin with a connected bank account, credit/debit card, SEPA transfer, Interac Online, iDEAL, and many more payment methods depending on location.
+summarylong: <p>Coinbase is the world's largest Bitcoin broker, available in the United States, UK, Canada, Singapore, and most of Europe.</p> <p>Customers can buy bitcoin with a connected bank account, credit/debit card, SEPA transfer, Interac Online, iDEAL, and many more payment methods depending on location. </p>
 privacy_score: 1
 privacy_width: 10
 limits_score: 8